Explainer: What the Dorcas vs USCIS Decision Means for Afghan Allies

 The ruling may affect:

-• Pending green card applications
+• Pending green card (adjustment of status) applications

 • Pending naturalization applications